projectsbyif/openapis/pages/improving-a-citys-air-quality.md

 The Council will take every practical measure to ensure citizens are informed about the purpose of the project and the measures in place to ensure individual privacy is protected.

+### SMS notifications

+The council will use the Local Alert Broadcasting system to issue SMS alerts to people entering the affected area during the 30 days preceding the trial.

 ![](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/data-for-research-campaigns-1.png)

+### Variable display devices

+The council will use variable display devices at strategic locations in the city to alert pedestrians and drivers.

 ![](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/data-for-research-campaigns-2.png)

 ![](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/data-for-research-campaigns-3.png)

+### WiFi Hotpot alerts

+During the trial itself, the privately operated WiFi hotspot screens will be switched from advertising mode to a notification screen.
+This will display the number of users and allow users to opt out.

 ![](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/data-for-research-campaigns-4.png)